 If you have ever been told that Sade Sati ruined a relative's marriage, sank a family business, or caused a long illness, you already know how heavy the phrase can feel in conversation.
 The same phrase, in classical Jyotish texts, is treated with much more care.
 The texts describe Sade Sati as a period of pressure that ripens karma already present in the chart.
-The shape and intensity of that pressure depend on factors specific to each native, not on the transit label itself.
+The shape and intensity of that pressure depend on factors specific to each person, not on the transit label itself.

 What Sade Sati Actually Is